adamluzsi/testcase/README.md

 So it will not give you solutions for everything, and doesn't even try to do so.

-To me I found it useful, that I always created a `subject`/`asResult` variable with a function that takes `*testrun.V` right after each Spec#Describe function block.
+To me I found it useful, that I always created a `subject`/`asResult` variable with a function that takes `*testcase.V` right after each Spec#Describe function block.
 This function signature always shared the same signature as the function/method I test within it.

-To me it helped me to have more descriptive test cases, easier refactoring and easy way to setup edge cases by using `testrun.Spec#Let`.
+To me it helped me to have more descriptive test cases, easier refactoring and easy way to setup edge cases by using `testcase.Spec#Let`.

 On each nesting, I describe the the context about what is the input for example, or why such case exists, and what is the expected results from it.